Thompson gets maiden tour win with Honda victory

 The Arizona-born golfer had four bogeys and three birdies in his round but never let the dips disturb him in what was a cool display for a first time winner.

+He is the first American to win the Honda Classic since Mark Wilson in 2007.
+Foreign players have won in seven of the last nine editions.

+"I just can't put it into words," Thompson said.
+"The whole day was awesome.
+My ball‑striking was way better today than it was yesterday.
+I just enjoyed the ride."

-Ogilvy also shot a one-under par 69 to secure a second place that will boost his chances of getting into this year's Masters.
+Ogilvy also shot a one-under par 69 to secure a second place that will boost his chances of getting into this year's Masters after missing the cut in his last four tournaments.

 The Australian chipped in from 41 feet for a birdie on the 16th that raised the prospect of a late twist in the tale and added a birdie on the 18th.